 Effective the first day of hire, Independent Life at Home (ILAH) pays premium pay to ILAH employees when working on the holiday.
 Premium pay will be paid at 1.5 times the hourly rate for the hours worked on the holiday.
 For the purpose of best serving the clients of ILAH, the organization observes the following paid holidays for ILAH employees:

 New Year’s Day

+Martin Luther King’s Day

+St. Patrick’s Day

 Easter Day